yanzhen4/yanzhen4.github.io/_pages/about.md

 2025-05 A paper on taxonomy construction was accepted by ACL 2025 (Findings)!

-2025-03 I have received Stanford's MSCS offer and decided to accept it!
+2025-03 I have received Stanford MSCS offer and decided to accept it!

 2025-01 A paper on LLM Selection was accepted by ICLR 2025！